littalthiefu/musicio/README.md

 # musicio

-A program that combines multiple audio sources and plays it back to a null sink.
+A program that combines multiple audio sources and plays it back to an output (e.g. a sink).